 Contact: Nathan Herman – email@example.com

 Senate is a body of Senators from every coordinate campus of the University of Minnesota system.
 There are three different Senates.
 Faculty Senate, Student Senate and University Senate which meet once a month.
 Within Student Senate there is a total of 50 Senators.
 Each of these Senators represent their respective Colleges.

 Contact: Zane Bloom – firstname.lastname@example.org

 RULES & ELECTIONS

-The Rules & Elections Committee’s purpose is twofold, just as the name suggests.
+The Rules & Elections Director’s purpose is twofold, just as the name suggests.
 It’s primary duty is to start and end each school year with elections, on for Freshman Representatives in the fall and then the general Student Association elections in the spring.
 Between elections, the Rules & Elections Committee focuses on the Student Association’s bylaws and constitution to improve internal structure, increase efficiency, and to revise any rules or guidelines that are outdated.